What rights do grandparents have in Texas?

 When termination of parental rights or adoption is possible, it’s extremely important for grandparents to act quickly.
 Once the child’s parents have terminated parental rights or the child has been adopted it is too late for the grandparents to ask for custody or visitation.

-A skilled family law attorney can help explain this complex and sensitive area of law and advise grandparents as to what their options are.
+A skilled family law lawyer can help explain this complex and sensitive area of law and advise grandparents as to what their options are.
 For more information on this topic, please see our Grandparents’ Rights page.